-3) The Hearing Board will consist of two faculty members and two student members of the Board.
-At a hearing for an undergraduate student, the student Board members will be undergraduate students.
-At a hearing for a graduate student, the student Board members will be graduate students.
+3) The hearing board will consist of two faculty members and two student members of the Board.
+At a hearing for an undergraduate student, the student Board members will be undergraduate students- unless scheduling conflicts that would cause unacceptable delay preclude an undergraduate board member from serving.